Digital-Repository-of-Ireland/iiif-discovery/README.md

   }
 }'

-obj = IIIF::Service.parse(seed) # can also be a file path or a Hash puts obj.class puts obj.first.class
+obj = IIIF::Discovery::Service.parse(seed) # can also be a file path or a Hash puts obj.class puts obj.first.class

 > IIIF::Discovery::OrderedCollection
-> IIIF::OrderedHash
+> IIIF::Discovery::Page
 ```

 ## Validation and Exceptions